 History of the University

 Texas A&M is the state's first public institution of higher education.
-With a current student body of more than 60,000 and a physical campus of more than 5,200 acres, Texas A&M is also among the nation's largest universities.
+With a student body of more than 59,000 and more than 5,200 acres on the College Station campus, Texas A&M is also among the nation's largest universities.
 Our origins, however, are much humbler: we owe our existence to the Morrill Act, approved by the United States Congress on July 2, 1862.
 This act provided for donation of public land to the states for the purpose of funding higher education whose "leading object shall be, without excluding other scientific and classical studies, and including military tactics, to teach such branches of learning as are related to agriculture and mechanic arts."